CycloneDX/cyclonedx-python-lib/docs/architecture.rst

 This library broadly is separated into three key functional areas:

-1. **Parser**: Use a parser that suits your needs to automatically gather information about your environment or application
+1. **Parser**: Downstream tools may provide concrete implementation of the :py:mod:`cyclonedx.parser.BaseParser` which can easily help you build a Model from your project or ecosystem.
+   For Python specific parser implementations see `cyclondex-python`_
 2. **Model**: Internal models used to unify data from different parsers
 3. **Output**: Choose and configure an output which allows you to define output format as well as the CycloneDX schema version